Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

-Under the misspecified cases (4) and (5), we observe that low-risk conditions do not substantially affect the company's performance nor drug shortages (vs. (1)) but do under high-risk (vs. (3)).
-In the high-risk case, one fewer plant is selected (as in the case without export bans (0)), indicating less resiliency.
-Comparing (5) with (3), the total expected cost increases by 4.6\%, the fixed cost reduces by 26.3\% (one plant fewer), and the expected operational cost $\hat{q}_N$ increases by 11.8\%.
-The sales volume decreases by 4.1\%, with a reduction in the non-shortage operational costs of 4.3\%.
-This means the expected cost increase is due to an increase in the cost of shortage.
-The global expected shortage increases by 21.6\%, moving from 17.1\% in (3) to 20.7\% in (5).
-US shortages also increase from 0.5\% in (3) to 7.2\% in (5).
-On average, the shortage of LICs, LMICs, UMICs, and HICs increases by 5.4, 5.0, 1.5, and 5.2 absolute percentage points (ppt) per country, respectively.
-These suggest that if emerging geopolitical threats worsen and exhibit high-risk conditions, ignoring export ban risks during design decisions may increase drug shortages.
+Under the misspecified cases (4) and (5), we observe that when the company does not plan for export ban risks, the company's performance and drug shortages may be negatively impacted.
+The total expected profits decrease by 1.1\% in the misspecified low-risk case ((4) vs. (1)) and 3.2\% in the misspecified high-risk case ((5) vs. (3)).
+In both cases, one fewer plant is selected, indicating less resilience.
+Expected revenue decreases by 4.3\% and 5.3\% with a sales volume reduction of 1.7\% and 2.3\% for low and high-risk, respectively.
+Expected drug shortages increase substantially when companies do not plan for the risk of export bans; expected shortages globally increase by 29.1\% for low-risk (relative to baseline of 17.2\%) and by 26.4\% for high-risk (relative to baseline of 17.1\%) cases.
+In the misspecified high-risk case, shortages in HICs, UMICs, LMICs, and LICs increase by 4.1, 6.2, 3.9, and 5.8 absolute percentage points (ppt), respectively vs. properly specified risk.
+These suggest that under emerging geopolitical threats, ignoring export ban risks during design decisions may decrease the company's expected profits and substantially increase drug shortages.